Wondering what to serve with clam chowder?

 From oyster crackers to veggies to French fries, plenty of side dishes complement this hearty soup.

-Clam Chowder is a rich and hearty soup packed with tender potatoes and juicy lumps of clam swimming in a pool of thick cream.
+Clam chowder is rich and packed with tender potatoes and juicy lumps of clam swimming in a pool of thick cream.

-There’s the Rhode Island version with a clear broth, the tomato-based chowder from New York, and my favorite – the New England or Boston Clam Chowder.
+There’s the Rhode Island version with a clear broth, the tomato-based chowder from New York, and my favorite, New England clam chowder.

 Clam chowder served in a bowl of bread is always a fantastic idea.
-But, if you want to keep things simple, serve some soft and buttery bread rolls on the side.
+But if you want to keep things simple, serve some soft and buttery bread rolls on the side.